Copenhagen hidden gems you need to discover

 The Danish capital of Copenhagen is a bustling city that offers something for everyone.
 First-time visitors to the city might head straight for the Little Mermaid or the Tivoli Gardens (remember to book in advance!) but there are plenty of other places and Copenhagen hidden gems to discover.

 For architecture aficionados, there are medieval churches that date back to the 15th century as well as modern constructions that push the boundaries of design.
 For food lovers, the Danish capital has everything from Michelin star-studded restaurants to tiny bakeries.
-And for culture vultures, there are numerous little galleries as well as bigger museums to visit.
+And for culture vultures, there are numerous little galleries as well as bigger museums to visit (and here are some other great places to check out if you visit Copenhagen in Winter).

 So if you’re heading to Copenhagen for the first time, or returning and want to see it in a new light, here are some hidden gems that you might want to seek out.